LSSTDESC/qp/docs/user_guide/cookbook/ensemblemanipulation.md

 ## Plotting using x_samples

-A useful method for quickly plotting a distribution or distributions in your `Ensemble` is the {py:meth}`qp.Ensemble.x_samples` method.
-This is meant to provide a series of $x$ values that should cover the range of data given in all distributions in the `Ensemble`, which can be provided to the appropriate method ({py:meth}`qp.Ensemble.pdf` for most parameterizations, {py:meth}`qp.Ensemble.cdf` for quantiles) to get the relevant $y$ values.
+A useful method for quickly plotting a distribution or distributions in your Ensemble is the {py:meth}`qp.Ensemble.x_samples` method.
+This is meant to provide a series of $x$ values that should cover the range of data given in all distributions in the Ensemble, which can be provided to the appropriate method ({py:meth}`qp.Ensemble.pdf` for most parameterizations, {py:meth}`qp.Ensemble.cdf` for quantiles) to get the relevant $y$ values.

 :::{note}
 The {py:meth}`qp.Ensemble.x_samples` method only works properly for the five main supported parameterizations.
 For the rest it returns just a default set of points between a given minimum and maximum value.